Waltham Abbey

 Education

 Ark John Keats Academy is a Free School which opened in September 2013.
-A co-ed educational institute educating children from age 4 – 18, it’s rated excellent by Ofsted and is considered one of the best schools in the area.
+An all-through co-ed academy educating children from age 3-18, it was rated Good across all areas in its most recent Ofsted inspection and is considered one of the best schools in the area.
+The academy provides a complete educational journey from nursery through to sixth form.

 Transport Links